woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 chartreuse [ʃɑːrˈtruːz] 察吐士酒，荨麻酒(一种烈性甜酒，呈绿色或黄色);浅黄色;浅绿色
 ```

-This might seem like an out-of-the-way or irrelevant matter, but it extends into our whole life.
-Let's say we feel that our girlfriend is boring.
+This might seem like an out-of-the-way or irrelevant matter, but it extends into our whole life.Let's say we feel that our girlfriend is boring.
 To us that’s true, but to someone else it’s false.
 Let’s say we feel we don’t have enough money.
 To us that’s true — our desires out-strip what we have.
 But actually it’s a matter of desires — the mind — rather than money.
 We’re creating our experience of the sum of money we have.

 Similarly, we’re creating our experience of everything whatsoever in our life.
 It’s all our creation.
 We create what is good, bad, true, false, right, wrong, desirable and undesirable in our life.

-Existence is none of these categories.
+**Existence is none of these categories.
 It simply is what it is.
 It is pristine, pure, ever-new.
 It has no past, no future, it is simply herenow.
 Then the mind comes in and imposes its tapes and stories upon it.
 The mind imposes its judgments,evaluations, discriminations, dualities, categories, labels and multiplicities.
 It boxes up reality and then is caught in its own box.
 It projects its own movie onto the screen of reality and then lives in the movie.
-And it’s in deep suffering because it’s off in the past or the future some where.
+And it’s in deep suffering because it’s off in the past or the future some where.**

-Something is wrong, because happiness is the criterion in life.
+Something is wrong, because <font color=red>happiness is the criterion in life</font>.
 If our path in life is giving us deep bliss, deep abiding joy then it is the right path.
-But look carefully and let’s ask ourselves truthfully: How many moments in our life have we experienced such profound rapture and peace that we had no desire for anything more whatsoever?
-A handful of times?
+But look carefully and let’s ask ourselves truthfully: <font color=red>**How many moments in our life have we experienced such profound rapture and peace that we had no desire for anything more whatsoever?
+A handful of times?**</font>

 If bliss is the criterion — and it is — then we’re missing the mark.
 What is wrong?
 We go on fixing things, improving,solving problems — and our situation remains the same.